ksheahen/Shell/README.md

 ﻿# Shell Project

-For my CSCE 3600 class, I developed a shell in C that replicates core shell functionalities.
+I developed a shell in C that replicates core shell functionalities.
 This shell supports interactive command execution as well as reading commands from batch files.
 It parses user input, allowing for proper command execution for commands with (or without) I/O redirection and/or piping.
 It also supports a couple of built-in command functions (e.g. cd, exit).

 ## Features